wp-plugins/masjidnow/readme.txt

 == Description ==

-Provides a widget for displaying daily iqamah timings from MasjidNow.com for any mosque that has uploaded it's timings there.
+Provides a widget for displaying daily iqamah timings from [MasjidNow.com](http://masjidnow.com) for any mosque that has uploaded it's timings there.
 The timings are displayed along-side adhan timings which can be adjusted from the plugin's settings if necessary.

 Also provides a shortcode for displaying the monthly iqamah timings table.

 The daily timings widgets are easily customizable with different colors, and can even be used with different languages.

+**Features:**

+* Display adhan and iqamah times
+* Interactive with ability to click forward and backward to see different day's timings
+* View daily or monthly timings
+* Show monthly information (ex.
+Jummah times)
+* Choose from different themes or colors
+* Usable with any language site

+To be able to show timings, you must have [signed up your mosque](http://masjidnow.com) at MasjidNow.com.

 ATTENTION: You must clear the cache after updating the masjid's salah timings.
 You can do this by going the MasjidNow Settings page and clicking "Clear Cache".